-From the Windows® desktop:
+From the Windows desktop:

-- 1. Close any programs or applications that may have been opened. - 2.
+- 1. Close any programs or windows that may have been opened. - 2.
 Click the Start button, and then click Shut Down. - 3.
-On the Shut Down Windows® box that appears, select "Shut down the computer?"
-Click "Yes" to proceed. - The computer will automatically shutdown.
-After the computer finishes shutting down, turn the switch off at the rear of the aligner.
+On the Shut Down Windows box that appears, select "Shut down the computer?"
+Click "Yes" to proceed. - 4.
+The computer will automatically shutdown, if not, a screen message lets you know when you can safely turn the power off to the aligner.